interuss/dss/config/README.md

         ./make-certs.py [--node-address <ADDRESS> <ADDRESS> <ADDRESS> ...]
             [--ca-cert-to-join <CA_CERT_FILE>]

-*   Only supply the following flags if joining a cluster:
+*   Make sure you supply the following flags if joining an existing cluster:
     *   --node-address needs to include all the hostnames and/or IP addresses that other CockroachDB clusters will use to connect to your cluster.
 It should include the addresses of your nodes as well.
 Wildcard notation